kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>Can be used to represent a sequence of Time periods.
 Use this for objects that are par
-t of a hierarchy or sequence to ensure correct display in the portal.<edm:isNextInSequ ence rdf:resource=“http://semium.org/time/roman_republic”/> (The Roman Empire was prec eded by the Roman Republic)</p>
+t of a hierarchy or sequence to ensure correct display in the portal.<code>&lt;edm:isNextInSequ ence rdf:resource=“http://semium.org/time/roman_republic”/&gt;</code> (The Roman Empire was prec eded by the Roman Republic)</p>
 </div>